 Commercial contractors have unique challenges, which are often technical and technology-related as well as business-related.
-The new Commercial Contracting Roundtable (CCR) will focus on topics developed by and for commercial contractors.
+The IE3 Show will focus on topics developed by and for commercial contractors.
 There won’t be any “mixed messages” at these programs, just strategies, tips, and resources for commercial contractors who want to improve their operations and grow their bottom line.

 Commercial Program Highlights

 Commercial contractors face their own unique challenges throughout the course of their work day.
-So, the CCR program has been created with the help of the members of ACCA's Commercial Contracting Committee to meet the needs of working commercial contractors.
-Each CCR session will be two hours long and cover topics such as:
+So, the Commercial Learning Labs have been created with the help of the members of ACCA's Commercial Contracting Committee to meet the needs of working commercial contractors.
+Topics that will be covered include:

 - Mastering the one-page proposal

 - Attracting & keeping millennials workers

 - Protecting your customers from cyber security breaches

 - Expressing the value of energy services to customers.